OPEC unveils plan to slash production after coronavirus slams oil prices - Local News 8

 Russia, the cartel’s main partner, still needs to sign on, according to Iran’s oil minister.
 OPEC and its allies are scheduled to meet Friday in Vienna.

-The new cuts would run through the second quarter of 2020.
-Existing cuts of 2.1 million barrels per day by OPEC and Russia would be extended through the end of the year under the plan.
+OPEC initially said the new cuts would run through June, but after a series of late night meetings Thursday, the cartel said they should continue until the end of 2020.
+Existing cuts of 2.1 million barrels per day by OPEC and Russia would also be extended through the end of the year under the plan.

 OPEC has faced immense pressure to act since oil prices fell into a bear market last month as the coronavirus outbreak destroyed demand for fuel, initially in China.

-Brent crude futures, the global benchmark, rose slightly on the news to $51.21 per barrel but are still trading more than 25% below their recent high in January.
-US oil is trading at $47.07, also more than 25% below its recent peak.
+Brent crude futures, the global benchmark, rose slightly on news of the proposed cuts but fell 2% on Friday, trading more than 28% below their recent high in January.
+US oil is trading at $45.07, also more than 28% below its recent peak.

 Research firm IHS Markit predicted Wednesday that oil demand will suffer its steepest decline on record in the first quarter — worse even than during the 2008 global financial crisis — as schools and offices close, airlines cancel flights and a growing number of people hunker down at home.